inkAID Clear Gloss Inkjet Receptive Coating

-inkAID Clear Gloss coating can be applied to any material that can go through your printer.
+inkAID Clear Gloss Inkjet receptive coating can be applied to any material that can go through your printer.
 It provides a clear, transparent, finish that allows the underlying surface to appear through the coating.
+Instructions for using can be found by scrolling down this page to the "Working With Clear Gloss" Section and clicking the "+" sign.

 "Dancing Purple Hyacinth on Unryu Paper", Barbara Jo Ellison.
 Original photography printed on Unryu paper coated with inkAID Clear Gloss coating.